70) LSU (#11) over Purdue, 1986

 22) Arkansas-Little Rock (#14) over Notre Dame, 1986

-1986 was the first tournament to feature a win by a team seeded 14 or higher, and it’s no coincidence it was also the first tournament with the 45-second shot clock.
-This allowed undersized teams to drop into zone coverage against taller players from big name schools, forcing them to shoot over the top.
+The 1986 NCAA Tournament was the first in which a team seeded 14 or higher won a game.
+It’s no coincidence that it’s also first tournament to use the shot clock.
+This allowed undersized teams to drop into zone coverage against taller players, forcing them to shoot over the top.
 Under the tutelage of Mike Newell, Arkansas-Little Rock played this strategy to perfection in engineering a first round shocker over Notre Dame in 1986, crowding the middle against Irish big men Ken Barlow and Donald Royal.
 There was still a severe mismatch in overall talent, but the Trojans were able to prevail 90-83 thanks to shooting an otherworldly 79% from the field in the second half.
-It was a bitter finish to a terrific season for Notre Dame, who was slowly rebuilding under Digger Phelps and would reach the Sweet 16 in 1987 as a #5 seed.
+This tournament also featured memorable Cinderella runs from Navy, Cleveland State, and LSU.

 21) Murray State (#14) over N.C.
 State, 1988

-One constant of N.C.
-State’s run to the national title in 1983, and their Elite Eight appearances in 1985 and 1986, was narrowly avoiding a first round upset.
-The bill finally came due in 1988, when the third-seeded Wolfpack had arguably their most talented roster under Jim Valvano but couldn’t overcome Murray State in round one.
-The Thoroughbreds (now known as the Racers) were making their first tournament appearance of the modern era and were led by sharpshooting guard Jeff Martin, who would soon be a second round NBA draft pick.
-The Wolfpack had a decided paint advantage in the game, led by center Charles Shackleford and power forward Chucky Brown, but the Racers got 23 points from Martin in a 78-75 upset, with N.C.
-State guard Vinny Del Negro’s potential game-tying buzzer beater just barely rolling off the rim at the end.
+After pulling some memorable upsets themselves, most notably in their 1983 run to the national title, the bill finally came due in 1988 for NC State.
+The third-seeded Wolfpack had arguably their most talented roster under Jim Valvano but couldn’t overcome Murray State.
+The Thoroughbreds (now the Racers) were making their first tournament appearance of the modern era and were led by sharpshooting guard Jeff Martin, who finished with 23 points.
+NC State guard Vinny Del Negro had a chance to tie the game at the buzzer but missed a three-pointer and Murray State held on for the 78-75.
 Murray State became a mainstay in the NCAA Tournament, making 10 appearances in the next 18 seasons, but didn’t win again until upsetting Vanderbilt as a #13 seed in 2010.

 20) Vermont (#13) over Syracuse, 2005

-In Tom Brennan’s first two years as Vermont coach, the team won just eight total games and finished dead last each time in the now defunct Eastern Collegiate Athletic Conference North.
-Two decades and a lot of rebuilding later, Brennan’s players sent him into his retirement with a third straight tournament appearance and the program’s first (and still only) tournament win.
-It came at the expense of Syracuse and Jim Boeheim, who held a 21-3 first round record heading into this match-up.
-Vermont stars Taylor Coppenrath (16 points) and T.J.
-Sorrentine (17 points) were both solid in this game, but the unlikely hero was senior forward Germain Mopa Njila, who averaged just 5.8 points per game during the season but led the Catamounts here with 20 points on 9-of-10 shooting, including a clutch three-pointer late in overtime.
-Syracuse star Hakim Warrick finished with 21 points and 12 rebounds, but also turned it over 10 times.
-Five years later, new Vermont coach Mike Lonergan guided the Catamounts back to the big dance as a #16 seed where they faced top-seeded Syracuse, who exacted some measure of revenge with a breezy 23-point win.
+In Tom Brennan’s first two years as Vermont coach, the team won just eight total games and finished dead last each time in their conference.
+Two decades and a lot of rebuilding later, Brennan’s players sent him into his retirement with the program’s first tournament win.
+It came at the expense of Syracuse and Jim Boeheim, who held a 21-3 record in first round games heading into this match-up.
+Vermont’s Germain Mopa Njila had averaged just 5.8 points per game during the ’04-’05 season but went off against the Orange, dropping 20 points on 9-of-10 shooting.
+Meanwhile, Syracuse star Hakim Warrick scored 21 points but also turned the ball over 10 times, and Vermont prevailed 60-57 in overtime.

 19) Mercer (#14) over Duke, 2014